 Difference Between an Associate Degree and Bachelors Degree

 A bachelor's degree program is often an extension of an associate's degree program.
 A bachelor's degree program typically takes twice as long to complete and opens the graduate up to more possible career opportunities.
-This article details further differences between associate's and bachelor's degrees.
+In addition, there are further differences between associate's and bachelor's degrees.

 Differences Between Associate's and Bachelor's Degrees

-Associate's degree programs are 2-year programs that may provide career preparation or ready students to transfer to a bachelor's degree program.
+Associate's degree programs are 2-year programs that may prepare students for a career or to transfer into a bachelor's degree program.
 Bachelor's degree programs are usually 4-year courses of study available at colleges and universities that provide more advanced study in a particular major.
-While most individuals do not need both, an associate's degree can be counted toward the first half of a bachelor's degree program.

 Associate's Degree Overview

-Types of associate's degree programs include occupational or vocational degrees - which train students in a specific skill - and transfer degrees, which are for students looking to get into a 4-year college or university.
-The coursework completed in either type of program translates to universities all over the country; often, junior colleges are directly linked to local 4-year schools, ensuring smooth transfers.
-Vocational degree programs usually award graduates with an Associate of Applied Science (AAS), while transfer degree programs may award an Associate of Arts (A.A.), an Associate of Science (A.S.) or an Associate of Fine Arts (AFA).
+Associate's degree programs are available as occupational or vocational degrees, which train students in a specific skill.
+Students can also complete associate's transfer degrees with the goal of transferring to a 4-year college or university.
+The coursework completed in either type of program can be transferred to universities all over the country, and many junior colleges are directly linked to local 4-year schools.
+Vocational degree programs usually award graduates an Associate of Applied Science (AAS), while transfer degree programs may award an Associate of Arts (A.A.), an Associate of Science (A.S.) or an Associate of Fine Arts (AFA).

 Courses of Study

-Programs at the associate's degree level are similar to those at the bachelor's degree level.
-They may include studies in fields such as art and design, business, communication, digital animation, dental hygiene, culinary arts, automotive repair, electronics, social work and health information technology.
+Associate's degree programs may include studies in fields such as art and design, business, communication, digital animation, dental hygiene, culinary arts, automotive repair, electronics, social work and health information technology.